 Are we in a recession in 2026?

-As of April 2026, NBER has not declared a recession.
-The Sahm Rule reading is 0.47 (below the 0.50 trigger).
-The yield curve has turned slightly positive (+0.21% 10Y-2Y).
-Bloomberg's model puts 12-month recession probability at 35%, Goldman Sachs at 25%, the NY Fed at 28%.
-Key risks are tariff-driven supply shocks, sticky services inflation forcing the Fed to keep rates elevated, and weakening consumer sentiment.
-The economy is slowing but has not crossed the threshold of a declared contraction.
+As of June 2026, NBER has not declared a recession.
+The Sahm Rule reading is 0.07 (well below the 0.50 trigger).
+The yield curve is positive at +0.35% (10Y-2Y), and ISM manufacturing held in expansion at 53.3 in June.
+The NY Fed yield-curve model puts 12-month recession probability near 15%.
+Key risks are tariff-driven supply shocks, sticky services inflation forcing the Fed to keep rates elevated, and softening consumer sentiment, but the central scenario is continued expansion rather than a declared contraction.

 What would trigger a recession in 2026?

 The most plausible 2026 recession triggers are: (1) a consumer spending retrenchment if credit card delinquency rates continue rising and households exhaust post-COVID savings buffers; (2) a credit market shock if commercial real estate losses cascade through regional banks; (3) an external demand shock from a global slowdown; or (4) a trade-war escalation that raises input costs faster than wages.
-A resilience factor: US labour market remains tight, with initial claims near 224,000 per week as of April 2026.
+A resilience factor: US labour market remains steady, with the 4-week average of initial claims near 214,000 as of mid-July 2026.

 Will the Federal Reserve cut rates in 2026?